-3) Performs basic preservation on Archives and Manuscripts collections, including manuscript repair, preservation rehousing, and disaster salvage.
-Essential
+3) Performs basic preservation on Archives and Manuscripts collections, including preservation rehousing and disaster salvage, as needed

 1) Coordinates reference services.
 Primary reference contact for all units within the Alaska and Polar Regions Collections & Archives for in-person, telephone, email, and correspondence queries.
 Works with faculty, graduate and undergraduate students, international researchers, and the general public.

-3) Conducts complex historical research to answer in-person, telephone, email, and correspondence queries about collection holdings.
+3) Conducts historical research to answer in-person, telephone, email, and correspondence queries about collection holdings.

-4) Prepares and presents programs and group instruction to University classes (graduate and undergraduate), faculty and staff, and the general public.
+4) Assists with events, programs and group instruction to University classes (graduate and undergraduate), faculty and staff, and the general public, as needed

-Bachelor's degree in history, anthropology, northern studies, or a related degree; or an equivalent combination of training and experience.
+Bachelor's degree; or an equivalent combination of training and experience.

 Preferred: Preferred: Master of Library Science or related degree or Master’s degree in Alaska or polar regions history, anthropology, cultural studies, or related degree; Advanced knowledge of Alaska or polar history, anthropology, or political science (or related field).

 The successful applicant is required to complete a background check.
 Any offer of employment is contingent on the background check.